TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 `GAME_DIR_PATH`	The full path to the current game as specified in the game preferences.
 `MODS` 			An array containing all enabled mods for the current map.

-Note that the parameters are stored in the map file for each engine.
-To be precise, they are stored in a worldspawn property, so when you change them, the map document will be marked as modified and you'll have to save it to keep the changes to the engine parameters.
-The advantage is that you can have different parameters in different maps (and for different engines).
+Note that the parameters are stored with the game engine profile.

 ## Expression Language {#expression_language}